Wild wreck caught on camera in Salem, NH as car slams into guardrail, bursts into flames

-SALEM, N.H.
-(WHDH) - A wild wreck was caught on a dashboard camera in Salem, New Hampshire Sunday as a car slammed into a guardrail and burst into flames.
+LAWRENCE, MASS.
+(WHDH) - A wild wreck was caught on a dashboard camera in Salem, New Hampshire on Sunday involving a driver who slammed into a guardrail and almost flipped their vehicle over the side.

-Jose Rivera had his camera rolling when the car sped by him on an Interstate 93 off-ramp.
+Jose Rivera had his camera rolling when the car sped by him on Interstate 93.

-“When I am driving I look through the mirror and somebody came flying,” he recalled.
+“When I am driving I look through the mirror and somebody came flying,” he said

 The car can be seen getting off the exit onto Rockingham Park Boulevard, blowing through an intersection, crashing and then bursting into flames.